December 3rd, 1991

 WWF Champion The Undertaker (w/ Paul Bearer) vs. Hulk Hogan

-It's hard to know what to say about this match beyond stating the obvious.
 This was a match in which The Immortal Hulk Hogan battled an Undertaker who was still in that early heel mode of no-selling everything and moving around like he had planks of wood attached to the back of his limbs.

-If that sounds like your idea of great match, it was a great match, if it sounds like hell on earth to you, that's how it will seem when you watch it.
+If that sounds like your idea of a great match, it was a great match, if it sounds like hell on earth to you, that's how it will seem when you watch it.

 In reality, the main event was neither good nor bad.
-It was just a typical early-90s WWF main event; Hogan being beaten down by a big heel, making a comeback and beating his foe around the ring.
+It was just a typical early-90s WWF main event; Hogan being beaten down by a big heel, making a comeback, and beating his foe around the ring.

 The only difference this time happened at the end.

-In what can only be described as a clusterfuck finish, Ric Flair got involved, Hogan struck him with a chair so that The Nature Boy fell on top of Jack Tunney, Paul Bearer got involved.
-Hogan stole the urn, tipped it on the floor, scooped up some of the ashes, blinded 'Taker with them, then rolled up the champion, scored a quick pinfall, and reclaimed the title.
+In what can only be described as a clusterf**k finish, Ric Flair got involved, Hogan struck him with a chair so that The Nature Boy fell on top of Jack Tunney, and Paul Bearer got involved.

 Your Winner and NEW WWF Champion: Hulk Hogan